-B268 Compensation and Benefits Management 40 hours, 4 credits
+B268 Compensation and Benefits Management

 This course content addresses the trends and evolution of compensation and benefits at both the strategic and operational dimensions.
 Evaluation of costs associated with various approaches to compensation and benefits is explored.
 This course will help students understand the role that an integrated total compensation program can play in contributing to organizational success.
 You will learn about effective compensation strategies and how various emerging issues impact program design.
+Prerequisite: Introduction to Human